Travesti (gender identity): Argentina

-Las malas, the debut novel by travesti writer and actress Camila Sosa Villada—first published in 2019 in Argentina and the following year in Spain—has been a widespread critical and commercial success.
+Las malas, the debut novel by travesti writer and actress Camila Sosa Villada—first published in 2019 in Argentina and the following year in Spain—has had critical and commercial success.
 It focuses on the lives of a group of travestis from Córdoba, Argentina and their work as prostitutes at Sarmiento Park.
 However, Sosa Villada has denied that the book was conceived as an act of activism or visibility, claiming that focusing discussions about travestis around marginality and sex work silences their current cultural contributions to society.
-The ongoing editorial success of Las malas has sparked local interest in local transgender literature, and has been framed within a so-called "new Latin American boom", with several non-male authors from the region capturing the attention of the international market.
+The ongoing editorial success of Las malas has sparked interest in local transgender literature, and has been framed within a so-called "new Latin American boom", while several non-male authors from the region have captured the attention of the international market.

-With the onset of the COVID-19 pandemic in Argentina in March 2020, travestis were one of the groups most affected by the lockdown, since most of them resort to prostitution and live from day to day, leaving them without income and, in many cases, under threat of eviction from the hotels where they were already paying elevated prices.
-The situation was so delicate that different NGOs came out to face the emergency, such as 100% Diversidad y Derechos and La Rosa Naranja.
+With the onset of the COVID-19 pandemic in Argentina in March 2020, travestis were one of the groups most affected by the lockdown, since most of them rely on prostitution for income, that they were then left without.
+In many cases they were under threat of eviction from the hotels where they were already paying elevated prices.
+Different NGOs came out to face the emergency, such as 100% Diversidad y Derechos and La Rosa Naranja.

-In 2021, Flor de la V—one of the most visible transgender people in the country— announced that she no longer identified as a trans woman but as a travesti, writing: "I discovered a more correct way to get in touch with how I feel: neither woman, nor heterosexual, nor homosexual, nor bisexual.
+In 2021, Flor de la V, a transgender Argentinian celebrity, announced that she no longer identified as a trans woman but as a travesti, writing: "I discovered a more correct way to get in touch with how I feel: neither woman, nor heterosexual, nor homosexual, nor bisexual.
 I am a dissident of the gender system, my political construction in this society is that of a pure-bred travesti.
 That what I am and what I want and choose to be."

 Brazil

 Anthropologist Don Kulick noted that: "Travestis appear to exist throughout Latin America, but in no other country are they as numerous and well known as in Brazil, where they occupy a strikingly visible place in both social space and the cultural imaginary."
 For this reason, they are frequently invoked by social commentators as symbols of Brazil itself.

 One of the most prominent travestis in the Brazilian cultural imaginary of the late 20th century was Roberta Close, who became a household name in the mid-1980s and was "widely acclaimed to be the most beautiful woman in Brazil," posing in Playboy and regularly appearing in television and several other publications.
+She is currently classified as an intersex transgender woman.

 Photographer Madalena Schwartz made a series of portraits of the travesti scene of São Paulo in the 1970s.

-Historically, Brazilians used the word traveca to denominate travestis, which is now considered a transphobic slur.
+Historically, Brazilians used the words traveca or traveco to denominate travestis, which is now considered a transphobic slur.

 In recent years, hiring trans women has become popular in the advertising industry, although at the same time differentiating them from transvestites.